CIS-Gulf-South-New-Orleans/data-dashboard/README.md

-# CISEPA Dashboard
+# CISNOLA Dashboard

-This repository contains the CISEPA Dashboard website, designed to visualize data from Communities In Schools of Eastern Pennsylvania.
+This repository contains the CISNOLA Dashboard website, designed to visualize data from Communities In Schools Gulf South.

+###
+HOW TO UPDATE:

+SEE PDF NAMED: Update_annual.pdf

 ## Project Structure